ananfito/100-days-of-code/readme.md

 **Thoughts:**  This was a good review lesson for me - both of the mathematics involved in the loops and the loops themselves.
 I've previously taken a Python programming course so I was familiar with the concepts of loops, but in JavaScript the syntax and setup is a little different so it was good to get that experience.

 I switched up my music today.
 I was feeling a little sleepy so I decided to listen to something a with a little more pep in it.
-I really enjoy the use of drum beats and string instruments in this song from the Battlestar Galactic (2005 reboot) *Prelude to War* composed by Bear McCreary:
+I really enjoy the use of drum beats and string instruments in this song from the Battlestar Galactica (2005 reboot) *Prelude to War* composed by Bear McCreary:

 - [Studio recorded version](https://youtu.be/K2RQvE0GfYQ)
 - [Live performance](https://youtu.be/NohlZt1NB0g)